SalahO/java-exercises/README.md

 I can review your code if you want.
 For it, simply make a pull-request on this project.
 If you are not familiar with git, you can learn the basis of it [here](https://try.github.io/levels/1/challenges/1)

+In order to run your code, you can either use or IDE or type gradle by typing this line in your terminal :
+`./gradlew run`.

 ## First exercise

 You will build a parking of vehicles.
 The properties of your parking will be :